 Everyone talks about the importance of making a good first impression, but what happens next?
 If you’ve had a good first day in a job, that’s great.
 But if not, don’t panic.
 When it comes to making an impact, the first 90 days are crucial, offering you time to really define your place in the company.

-We decided to put together a helpful guide that looks at some of the most important things to think about at this time.
-These tips are a checklist, and give you some ideas about how to make the most of the introductory period of your new job.
+We decided to put together a handy 90 day guide looking at some of the biggest things you could be thinking about at this time.
+These ten top tips should act as a checklist, and give you some ideas about how to make the most of the introductory period of your new job.

 1. Say yes to as many opportunities as possible

-A new job will likely throw up a mix of new opportunities, these could be anything from volunteering initiatives to social committees.
-It’s a great idea to get involved as much as you possibly can.
+A new job will likely throw up a mix of new opportunities, these could be anything from volunteering initiatives to social committees, there may even be new digital opportunities you can get involved in.
+It’s a great idea to get involved as much as you possibly can, where it is safe to do so.
 You may think a certain initiative isn’t right for you, or that you’ve never done anything like this before; all the more reason to get involved!
-You’re starting a new job, and this is a great time to embrace new opportunities.
+You’re starting a new job, and this is a great time to enquire about and embrace new opportunities.
 This also demonstrates enthusiasm, shows you’re not afraid to get your hands dirty, and offers an opportunity for you to meet a wider network of colleagues.

 2. Get to know your team

 Building relationships with your colleagues is essential to the success and enjoyment of a job.
 You need to work with these people on a daily basis, so really put some time in getting to know them.
-Go out for lunch or drinks; make a point of talking about things other than work.
+Organise a virtual lunch, coffee break or drinks; make a point of talking about things other than work.
 Getting comfortable with the people you work with should instantly help you relax and do a better job.